The Million-Mile Journey

 Halamandaris,Val.
 Caring Quotes: A Compendium of Caring Thought.
 Washington, D.C.: Caring Publishing, 1994.
 ISBN: 1886450013

-Have students help identify/locate the following countries on a map: England, the Netherlands, Spain, Italy, France, Portugal, Ireland, and Germany.
+Have participants help identify/locate the following countries on a map: England, the Netherlands, Spain, Italy, France, Portugal, Ireland, and Germany.
 Discuss the early American history of European settlers from these countries -- why they came, where they settled, and what traditions they brought along (food, language, giving traditions).

 There are 15 people on the handout.
-Assign each historical person to a pair of students.
+Assign each historical person to a pair of of youth.
 The pair rereads their person's quote or summary and discusses how they will illustrate a representation of the person or quote about giving.
 They will glue their illustration and quote to a class timeline.

 When the timeline is done, discuss the timeline as a whole class.
 Each pair briefly summarizes the giving philosophy of their person in order of the timeline.